The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

 for each $Q\in\partial\Omega$ and $h>0$ where, at each $x\in\Omega$,

 \end{definition}

-Above and elsewhere, a barred integral indicates an averaging operation.
-We note that, given $u\in L^2_{loc}(\Omega;{\BBR}^{N})$, the function $w$ associated with $u$ as in \eqref{w} is continuous and $\tilde{N}_a(u)=N_a(w)$ everywhere on $\partial\Omega$.
-For systems, the best regularity we can expect from a weak solution of \eqref{ES} is $u\in W^{1,2}_{loc}(\Omega;\BBR^N)$.
+Here and elsewhere, a barred integral indicates integral average.
+We note that, given $u\in L^2_{\rm loc}(\Omega;{\BBR}^{N})$, the function $w$ associated with $u$ as in \eqref{w} is continuous and $\tilde{N}_a(u)=N_a(w)$ everywhere on $\partial\Omega$.
+For systems with bounded measurable coefficients, the best regularity we can expect from a weak solution of \eqref{ES} is $u\in W^{1,2}_{\rm loc}(\Omega;\BBR^N)$.
 In particular, $u$ might not be pointwise well-defined.
-In the scalar case $N=1$ by the DeGiorgi-Nash-Moser estimates the situation is different as the solutions are in $C^\alpha_{loc}(\Omega)$.
+In the scalar case $N=1$ by the De Giorgi-Nash-Moser estimates the situation is different as the solutions are locally H\"older continuous.
 Hence, while in the scalar case considering $N_a$ typically suffices, in the case of systems the consideration of $\tilde{N}_a$ becomes necessary.
+Note that our condition \eqref{Car_hatAA} implies that $u$ exhibits better regularity, as $A$ has a locally bounded gradient.
+From this once then deduces that $u\in W^{2,2+\varepsilon}_{\rm loc}(\Omega;\BBR^N)$ for some $\varepsilon>0$, hence our $u$ does have well-defined pointwise values in dimensions $n=2,3,4$.
+In a subsequent paper we will consider operators satisfying the weaker condition \eqref{Car_hatAA-osc}; for such operators weak solutions $u$ have, in general, well-defined pointwise values only when $n=2$.